epam/edp-jenkins-operator/docs/api.md

-JenkinsFolderStatus defines the observed state of JenkinsFolder
+JenkinsFolderStatus defines the observed state of JenkinsFolder.

 <table>
     <thead>